August 27th – September 6, 2017

 Join us on an expedition cruise to Northeast Greenland – one of the last unspoiled wildernesses in the world.
 The grandiose landscape is dominated by glaciers and beautifully shaped icebergs.
 Most of the year this ice-choked coast is inaccessible and it is only in late summer, when the tundra is clad in autumn colours, that we have a chance to get here.

 On this exciting Arctic expedition, we venture into one of the largest remaining wilderness areas in the Northern Hemisphere, where large areas are virtually untouched by man.
-Northeast Greenland National Park, covering an area over of over 972,000 square kilometres, is the world’s largest national park.
+Northeast Greenland National Park, covering an area over of over 972,000 square kilometers, is the world’s largest national park.

 The expedition cruise starts in Spitsbergen, where we embark the small and comfortable ship Sea Endurance.
 During the first part of the expedition, we explore Spitsbergen’s fjord-indented coastline, framed by pointed mountains and magnificent glaciers fronts.
 We continue west towards Greenland and take turns searching for whales from the open decks.
 Our goal is to reach Greenland’s coastline as far north as the pack ice border and weather allows.
 We continue south along one of the world’s most spectacular coastlines, where the vast fjord systems are littered with icebergs.
 We have chances of visiting remains of ancient Inuit dwellings and the fascinating settlement of Ittoqqortoormiit.
 With our sturdy Zodiacs we cruise along impressive glacier fronts and amongst large icebergs.
 During refreshing hikes on the tundra we hope to meet some of the many musk ox that roam here.
 We then fly to Reykjavik, the capital of Iceland.
 This time of year offers wonderful red and pink skies at sunset, as well as a warm and soft light, perfect for anyone interested in photography.